Third Party Reproduction Counseling

 Ambivalence

-Will I bond with donor conceived baby who isn't genetically mine?
-Will I feel like a real parent?
-These universal fears deserve attention.
-Research consistently shows parents bond with donor conceived children just as deeply as genetic children.
+Many people worry: Will I feel connected to a child who isn't genetically mine?
+Will I feel like a "real" parent?
+These fears are incredibly common.
+Research shows parents of donor‑conceived children form deep, secure bonds that feel just as real and meaningful as any genetic connection.

 Shame and Guilt